 Initially, the risks of being a guarantor appear to rely on how much you trust the tenant you are guaranteeing.
 This is the case with some tenancy agreements, but parents should be warned that most student or shared tenancy letting agreements use a ‘Joint and Several Liability’ contract.

 This may sound a bit scary or complicated, but again, it is quite simple.
-A Joint and Several Liability contract means that all sharing tenants are liable to cover missed payments for the other tenants.
-Importantly, this also means their guarantor, i.e. you, is liable to pay missing rent and all other tenancy related obligations such as damages, cleaning costs or outstanding bills.
+A Joint and Several Liability contract means that everyone on the contract is liable to cover any missed payments of rent.
+Importantly, this means not only the tenants but their guarantors, i.e. you, are jointly liable to pay missing rent and all other tenancy related obligations such as damages, cleaning costs or outstanding bills.
 This can be a worry for parents who have never met their child’s flatmates.